hephaistos-io/DiscordHateSpeechBot/README.md

 If you are training your own model, make sure to copy the resulting validation scores from the CLI and paste them into the `about` section of the code.
 If you don't change/remove it, the score will be wrong.

 <hr>

+## Functions of the bot

+# Automatic Hate Speech Classification

+The bot checks every new message and passed it trough the trained model.
+If it classifies the text as hate speech, the bot will respond to the message.

+# Add classification data

+Using `?reclassify text|label` where `label` is either `1` or `0`, you can help train the model by adding data to a set that will be used to further improve the model.

+# Check a certain text for its score

+By tagging the bot in any message, it respond to it with an embed that contains the classification score

 ## General information